 It has a gazillion articles of how we can improve and be even BETTER.
 And these articles, they are sandwiched between ads promising products and services to help us no longer suck.

 Wait.
 You said I was perfect, but I need fixing?
 So I AM damaged.
 Oh, okay I see.
 See, I thought I was supposed to love myself as I am, imperfections and all….

 But, my bad.
 You’re right.
 Truth hurts.
 I do have chubby thighs, wrinkles and so much laundry I’m fairly sure I lost one of my kids.
 Haven’t heard from the smallest one today.
 I will buy and do all of this and THEN…then I can love me for ME.
 Good.
 We have a plan.

 Cool.
 Good.
 I am so happy I found this site because before, I thought I was just supposed to be okay being me and I was wrong.
 But NOW I have help because your site has 10 Ways to Have an Immaculate House and Trim My Thighs at the same time using household cleaning tools to get fit with…

 Hold in your core as you stand in front of the refrigerator.

 Now, bend and dust, and bend and thrust.
 Squat and swoosh, and firm your tush!
 Floor is clean and now you’re lean!

 Dust those high places ladies and say goodbye to flabby arms!

 Really this is genius.
-I can have a clean house like in Good Housekeeping a firm body like a movie star AND save money because I don’t have to pay a gym and all while improving my time-management skills.
+I can get a cleaner home today like in Good Housekeeping, a firm body like a movie star AND save money because I don’t have to pay a gym and all while improving my time-management skills.